adamdehaven/specify/README.md

 ## Options Panel

-The Options Panel allows the user to select the side(s) of the object(s) to dimension, whether to dimension the object itself or between objects, and the scale of the artwork.
+The Options Panel allows the user to select the side(s) of the object(s) to dimension, to use decimals or fractions for non-whole-number measurements, whether to dimension the object itself or between objects, and the scale of the artwork.

 ![Specify Illustrator Extension Options Panel](img/specify-options-panel.png)